Complex and Adaptive Dynamical Systems: A Primer: Environmental Model Building

-\underline{\bf Possible and impossible prediction tasks}\\ A cognitive system is generally confronted with two distinct types of prediction tasks. \begin{itemize} \item\underline{Possible prediction tasks}\\ Examples are the prediction of the limb dynamics as a function of muscle activation or the prediction of physical processes like the motion of a ball in a soccer game. \item\underline{Impossible prediction tasks}\\ When a series of events is unpredictable it is however important to be able to predict the class of the next events.
-When we drive with a car behind another vehicle we automatically generate in our mind a set of likely manoeuveres we expect the vehicle in front of us to perform next.
+This is the case for state space models, as they generate explicit proposals for the underlying environmental states describing the input data.
+For the simple recurrent network these proposals are generated in the hidden units.
+The activation state of the hidden units can be used by the network for further cognitive information processing via a simple feature extraction procedure, see Fig.~\ref{cogSys_fig_simpleRecurrent}, e.g.\ by a Kohonen layer.\footnote{A Kohonen network is an example of a neural classifier via {one-winner-takes-all} architecture, see e.g.\ Ballard (2000).} \runinhead{Possible and Impossible Prediction Tasks} A cognitive system is generally confronted with two distinct types of prediction tasks. \begin{itemize} \item[--]Possible Prediction Tasks: Examples are the prediction of the limb dynamics as a function of muscle activation or the prediction of physical processes like the motion of a ball in a soccer game. \item[--]Impossible Prediction Tasks: When a series of events is unpredictable it is, however, important to be able to predict the class of the next events.
+When we drive with a car behind another vehicle we automatically generate in our mind a set of likely {maneuvers that we} we expect the vehicle in front of us to perform next.
 When we listen to a person speaking we generate expectancies of what the person is likely to utter next. \end{itemize}

-\underline{\bf Universal prediction tasks and abstract concepts}\\ Impossible prediction tasks, like the lexical prediction task discussed in section~\ref{cogSys_subsect_SRN}, lead to the generation of abstract concepts in the hidden layer, like the notion of `noun' and `verb'.
+\runinhead{Universal Prediction Tasks and Abstract Concepts} Impossible prediction tasks, like the lexical prediction task discussed in Sect.~\ref{cogSys_subsect_SRN}, lead to the generation of abstract concepts in the hidden layer, like the notion of \qut{noun} and \qut{verb}.
 This is not a coincidence, but a necessary consequence of the task given to the network.
 Only classes of future events can be predicted in an impossible prediction task and not concrete instances.
-We may then formulate the key result of this section in the form of a lemma. \begin{quotation}
+We may then formulate the key result of this section in the form of a lemma.

-\underline{\sl Universal prediction task lemma}\\ The task to predict future events leads to universal environmental model building for neural networks with state-space layouts.
-When the prediction task is impossible to be carried out, the network will generate automatically abstract concepts which can be used for further processing by the cognitive system. \end{quotation}
+\begin{quotation} {\it Universal Prediction Task Lemma.\enspace} The task to predict future events leads to universal environmental model building for neural networks with state space layouts.
+When the prediction task is impossible to carry out, the network will automatically generate abstract concepts {that} can be used for further processing by the cognitive system. \end{quotation}